LamOort/LamOort/README.md

 ### Glad to meet you! ☕️
 I am a Front-end Developer who have a strong feeling for UI-UX and psychology.

-As a Front-end Developer, I desire to use my obssesstion to details to enjoy working on products with visual attracting UI and at the same time bringing in the smoothest UX that could improve the quality of the world we're living in.
+As a Front-end Developer, I desire to use my obssesstion to details to enjoy working on products with visual attracting UI and at the same time bringing in the smoothest UX that could improve the quality of our daily lives.

 ### A little bit about me
 - 💻   I'm experienced with a variety of common Front-end frameworks and libraries out there: React, Vue, Angular, SASS, styled-components, Ant Design ... you name it!